sheikhfaridurrehman/Dummy-Project/README.md

 # Dummy-Project
-A new Repo is created.
+A new Repo is created by Farid ur Rehman.